 Tour of Prague Jewish Quarter

-is one of the most unique, preserved Jewish neighborhoods in Central Europe.
+The Jewish Town is one of the most unique, preserved Jewish neighborhoods in Central Europe.
 The area has been inhabited since the 10th century when the building of the Old Town began.
 It flourished during the reign of Emperor Rudolph II.
 The most famous personality of that time was Rabbi Löw, whose grave can be seen in the spectacular Jewish Cemetery, dating from the 15th century.
 It was a miracle that the cemetery survived the Nazi occupation and World War II.

 We will first drive you to the Jewish Town area, the tour then continues to the Jewish museum, Prague Jewish cemetery and following synagogues: Old-New, Pinkas, Maisel, Klaus, High and Spanish.